Ndmaz/universal-crud-handler/docs/README.md

 - [Client](./client.md) — fetch client and TanStack Query hooks.
 - [CLI](./cli.md) — registry generator behavior and usage.

 The documentation describes the v0.1 implementation as it exists in the source tree.
-It intentionally avoids describing future compiler, adapter, plugin, or framework abstractions that are not part of this release.